 In Cambridge the term ‘examination’ covers all forms of assessment, including theses and dissertations.
 So please follow all instructions regarding examinations, even if you have no seated, hand-written exams.

-The University Board of Examinations oversees the whole process.
+The University Examination and Assessment Committee oversees the whole process.

 The Tutorial Office co-ordinates examination matters at Hughes Hall.

 (a) Entry for examinations